I want to participate in Jump START. How do I enroll in the program?

 Will I receive college credit for the classes I take in the summer?

 Yes.
 You will be taking regular MSU courses.
 However, students who place into ENG 100 (a preparatory step for ENG 110, a general education requirement) based on English ACT sub scores will receive credit hours for the course, but those hours will not count toward graduation requirements.
-The English Department requires all students with an English ACT sub score below 19 to take ENG 100, a course that provides a beneficial foundation for further writing intensive classes.
+This course provides a beneficial foundation for further writing intensive classes.

 Are summer classes different from classes taught during the fall and spring semesters?